hexadecimal233/witch/README.md

 - [ ] deop @a
 - Follow
 - Auto Lick
+- Spam / Chat control
 - Invisible player (Make the victim unable to see you)
-- Spam
 - /op @a
-- Chat control (Including unnoticeable)
 - Filter & mute chat
 - Kick people from server and prevent them from joining server
+- Force join server

 ### Misc

 - [ ] DDOS
 - [ ] Infection
 - Fake BSOD
-- Force join server
 - No quit server and close window
 - Out-of-game chat system (With your victim in game)
 - Lagger
+- Open URLadd(getStringsMenu("Open URL", "open_url", "Link"));

 ## Running